lockss/lockss-rtd-manual/docs/installing/index.rst

 .. tip::

-   Before you begin installing the LOCKSS system, we recommend you first bring your operating system up to date by applying security updates and upgrading installed packages.
-Ask your system administrator or see :doc:`/sysadmin/os-updates`.
+   Before you begin the installation, we recommend you first bring your operating system up to date by applying security updates and upgrading installed packages.
+Ask your system administrator or see :doc:`/sysadmin/os-updates` in the appendix.

 .. only:: html